FernandaFranco/210-computational-thinking-javascript/notes.md

 - object properties and mutation

+Objects are mutable: you can modify them without changing their identity.
+Objects contain data inside themselves; it's this inner data that you can change.

 arrays are implemented with objects internally. arrays have a length property, which objects do not.

 - assignments and comparison